I don’t use GitLab for my Git repositories (self-hosting).

 Why trying to use GitLab?

-GitLab comes with GitLab CI so yes, it’s interresting to use it with a strong integration but I can’t use it.
+GitLab comes with GitLab CI so yes, it’s interesting to use it with a strong integration but I can’t use it.

-I need to be able to rebuild any of my project without Internet but also to avoid a very terrible case (2016) so I mirror some of my dependencies.
+I need to be able to rebuild any of my projects without the Internet but also to avoid a very terrible case (2016) so I mirror some of my dependencies.

 GitLab == fuck you to any Red Hat’s user

-You can include CentOS and Fedora without problem to the list!
+You can include CentOS and Fedora without a problem on the list!